aviator-co/av/docs/av.1.md

 ## SUBCOMMANDS

 - av-auth(1): Show info about the logged in user
+- av-branch(1): Create or rename a branch in the stack
 - av-commit-amend(1): Amend a commit
 - av-commit-create(1): Record changes to the repository with commits
 - av-commit-split(1): Split a commit into multiple commits